kaden-call2/Underserved_otp/README.md

 Next
-    - Fix the continental US filter
-    - Find data to nomalize and implement it
-    - Add marker for locations of a provider on distance map
+    - Find data to nomalize and implement it x Add marker for locations of a provider on distance map
     - Make distance map interactive? hover will show you prescription number, zip code, distance to provider, population on medicare
     - add a interactive part to provider to show how many prescriptions where that is the nearest provider

+    - Fix the continental US filter